polyphony-chat/docs/SPECIFICATION.md

 ### 7.2 User identity keys and message signing

 As mentioned section #3, users must hold on to an identity key pair at all times.
 This key pair is used to represent a user's identity and to verify message integrity, by having a user sign all messages they send with their private identity key.
 The key pair is generated by the user, and the respective public key is sent to the user's home server when first registering on the server, or when rotating keys.
 The key is stored in the client's local storage.
 Upon receiving a new identity key pair, a home server will generate a new certificate containing the clients' public identity key and the corresponding users' federation ID, and send it to the client.
 This certificate is proof that the home server attests to the clients key.
-The client then attaches this certificate to any message it sends, alongside the actual signature of the message.

 A client may choose to rotate their identity key at any time.
 This is done by generating a new identity key pair, and sending the new public identity key to their home server.
+The home server will then also generate a new certificate for the client.

 Even though section 7.1 defines that a `KeyPackage` should be deleted by the server after it has been given out once, servers must keep track of the identity keys of all users that are registered on the server, and must be able to provide a users' identity key (or keys, in the case of multi-device users) for a given timestamp, when requested.
 This is to ensure messages sent by users, even ones sent a long time ago, can be verified by other servers and their users.
 This is because the public key of a user may change over time and users must sign all messages they send to other servers.
 Likewise, a client should also keep track of all of its own identity keys, to potentially verify their identity in case of a migration.